devonfw-forge/python-data-driven-decisions/README.md

 - Installing the required Python interpreter
 - Installing all the libraries and modules
 - Creating the virtual environment for you
+## Running on local
+Start the Event Ingestion process with the command:

 # Contributing
 Open to new improvements/changes 🚀 Just feel free to fork this repository and open a PR back with any changes!